pratik2124/PowerBI_Ecommerce_Sales_Analysis/README.md

 + Find YTD Sales Performance by each state
 + Top 5 and Bottom 5 Products by Sales
 + YTD Sales by Region to know best and worst performing region all over country
-+ YTD Sales by shipping Typee percentage
++ YTD Sales by shipping Type to get the best shipping type percentage